spring-attic/spring-xd-samples/pivotal-hd-demo/README.md

     select * from jdbc_tweets;

-We can stop the stream from the Spring XD Shell using:
+We can stop and remove the stream from the Spring XD Shell using:

-    xd:> stream undeploy --name jdbc_tweets
+    xd:> stream destroy --name jdbc_tweets